Gamemode4Dev/GM4_Datapacks/gm4_double_doors/README.md

 # Double Doors<!--$headerTitle--><!--$pmc:delete-->

 Tired of clicking twice to open a double door?
-Annoyed by the fact that doors are only two blacks tall?
+Annoyed by the fact that doors are only two blocks tall?
 Pressure Plates just don't cut it for closing doors behind you?
 This data pack **automatically opens adjacent doors**, making double doors fully functional!
 Additionally, bottom **trapdoors** of matching wood type placed above a door **are opened alongside** the door when it is opened by a player.
 And maybe best of all, **doors close automatically** behind you! <!--$pmc:headerSize-->